jfbastien/TLBhit/episode_notes/004_trace_compilers.md

 * We can do a comparison of this kind of dynamic tracing / recording of information to Profile Guided Optimization (PGO) that folks use in static compilation approaches.
 * When you do PGO you're supposed to do it on the entire program and it's supposed to be representative, whereas when you're tracing you're doing that live!
 So how do you know when you're tracing that *what you've recorded* is representative?

-* Inherent tradeoff beneath the surface:
+* Inherent trade-off beneath the surface:
   * You can trace a JIT compile very quickly [without observing as much] and then correct yourself later,
   * Or you can wait longer to get more perfect information / more confidence in the information you've seen by observing the program for a longer period of time
   * Have to trade these two things off
 * Interesting pipeline-like nature to tracing and JIT compilation
 * If you can be super low overhead then you can compile very quickly on things like mobile devices
-* Could make a "no stage compiler" where *as* the bytecodes are executing they are being "splatted out" as native machine code -- cool tradeoff point in the space
+* Could make a "no stage compiler" where *as* the bytecodes are executing they are being "splatted out" as native machine code -- cool trade-off point in the space
 * Pop-up ideas:
   * How hard are we going to try to specialize for things that we saw
   * What do we choose to bet on "continuing to be true over time"